-So here’s my spin on the WASC cake.
+So here’s my spin on the WASC cake (which is what it’s called in the caking circles).
 Instead of plain vanilla extract, I use vanilla bean paste.
 Yes, it really makes a difference.

 The next spin is that I use a tiny bit of almond emulsion.
 You’ll notice I didn’t say almond ‘extract’.
 There is a huge difference to me.
 I personally don’t care for almond extract, but using a tiny bit of almond emulsion combined with the vanilla extract will knock your socks off.

 I know you’re probably saying, but I don’t like almond flavor!
 Well, it doesn’t taste like almond flavor.
 It’s hard to explain, but the small amount I add to the cake batter, just brings out the vanilla flavor even more.

 I’ve had people ask me what kind of illegal drug did I put into my cakes that makes them unable to stop eating it.
 Just try it once and I promise I’ll get off your back about it 😉

 Update on this recipe:

 Lately, some of you (as well as I) have noticed this cake isn’t baking up the way it used to.
 (Ex. the middles were sinking slightly and it just didn’t have as much bounce.)
 I initially thought it was because they lowered the amount of cake mix in each box.

 I did a little research online and it appears this is a problem a lot of people are having now with doctored box cake mixes.
 It appears that the cake mix companies have changed not only the amount included in the boxes, but the ingredients and that’s causing what was once a favorite recipe, to come out differently.